javila35/TS-toDo/README.md

         - [x] Create to do list functionality
     - [ ] Add save functionality
         - [x] Pass callback to NewListForm to save the form and create a list card
-        - [ ] Create functionality for renderCards
+        - [x] Create functionality for renderCards
         - [ ] Clear form on state save
         - [ ] Can update an existing list
+        - [ ] Can check off completed tasks
     - [ ] Create reducer at the top level